anthonydopke/QuantWork/CONTRIBUTING.md

 git clone https://github.com/anthonydopke/QuantWork.git
 cd QuantWork
 ```

+### Create Branch, work on it, create PR and Merge
 2. Create a New Branch
 Create a new branch for your work.
 Use a meaningful name that reflects the purpose of the branch:
 ```bash